-Thistle Hotels offer fantastic affordable quality, value and amazingly convenient locations.
+Thistle Thistle Hotels offer fantastic affordable quality, value and amazingly convenient locations.
 With nine central London locations to choose from, two Thistle Express locations cater to Luton and Swindon.

-Thistle Hotels offer an extensive range of event spaces as well as conference facilities that can suit any event, from a family function to a corporate the occasion style.

-Following glh's rebrand to become Clermont Hotel Group, Tower Hotel joins the nine Thistle-branded properties as the jewel in the crown.

-• The Tower Hotel, London, sits proudly on the River Thames, overlooking Tower Bridge and in the midst of some of London's most iconic landmarks and famous locations, including the Tower of London, St Katherine's Docks, HMS Belfast, the Shard, and more.
+Thistle Hotels offer an extensive range of event spaces as well as conference facilities that can suit any event, from a family function to a corporate event.
+Following glh's rebrand to become Clermont Hotel Group, Tower Hotel joins the nine Thistle-branded properties as the jewel in the crown. • The Tower Hotel, London, sits proudly on the River Thames, overlooking Tower Bridge and in the midst of some of London's most iconic landmarks and famous locations, including the Tower of London, St Katharine Docks, HMS Belfast, the Shard, and more.
 The Tower Hotel London combines comfort and convenience with unparalleled views.
 With 801 rooms to choose from, including accessible options and suites, a range of bars and restaurants and fantastic service, The Tower Hotel offers an unforgettable London stay.

-Hard Rock Hotel London

-Hard Rock Hotel London offers the ultimate music-inspired hotel destination on Oxford Street, a stone's throw away from the best that London as to offer including the green spaces of Hyde Park, famous department stores, and some of the best nightlife and culture in the world.
+Hard Rock Hotel London Hard Rock Hotel London offers the ultimate music-inspired hotel destination on Oxford Street, a stone's throw away from the best that London has to offer including the green spaces of Hyde Park, famous department stores, and some of the best nightlife and culture in the world.
 The 900-room hotel, caters to the needs of business and leisure travellers and is a music-lovers dream.
-With a number of f&b offerings including the legendary Hard Rock Café, as well as GMT bar, the exclusive Rock Royalty Lounge, Constant Grind and Third Half Sports bar, it is well placed for everything from a quick shopping pit-stop to a big night out.
+With a number of F&B offerings including the legendary Hard Rock Café, as well as GMT bar, the exclusive Rock Royalty Lounge, Constant Grind and Third Half Sports bar, it is well placed for everything from a quick shopping pit-stop to a big night out.
 Methodology: For this report Trajectory surveyed a representative sample of 1,500 to assess consumer appetite for holidays in 2023.
 All surveys were carried out online using a third party panel provider between 4th and 11th October 2022.
+For any sales or marketing enquiries please contact Clermont Hotel Group on: commercialsupport@clermonthotel.group For any media enquiries please contact Fleet Street on: ClermontHotelGroup@fsc.uk.com